GladysAssistant/v4-website/fr/docs/dev/3_developing_a_service.md

 ### Setup your development environnement

-I recommended you follow the instructions on the [here](/fr/docs/api/setup-development-environnement) to install Gladys 4 on your machine for development purpose.
+First, you need a working development environment.
+You can read our tutorials in this doc on how to setup a development environment on MacOS/Linux or Windows.

 ### Server-side